 Port – Servers usually use port 110 to receive requests related to emails.
 If your mail server uses a different port, enter that port number here.

 Password – Enter the password for the above email address here.
-Three possible passwords are displayed by WordPress in the introduction section of this screen.
+WordPress displays three possible passwords in the introduction section of this screen.

-Default Mail Category – WordPress will assign this category to all of the posts published via the post by email feature.
+Default Mail Category – WordPress will assign this category to all posts published via the post by email feature.

 When you publish a new post, WordPress automatically notifies the update services of the sites listed in the box.
 For more about this, see Update Services on the Codex.
 When entering services, separate multiple URLs with line breaks.
 If your Privacy Settings Blog Visibility is set to “I would like to block search engines, but allow normal visitors,” the message “WordPress is not notifying any Update Services because of your blog’s privacy settings” is displayed.

 When you have finished making changes, click Save Changes.